mavryk-network/LIGO/gitlab-pages/docs/language-basics/math-numbers-tez.md

 LIGO offers three built-in numerical types: `int`, `nat` and `mav`.
 Values of type `int` are integers; values of type `nat` are natural numbers (integral numbers greater than or equal to zero);
-values of type `mav` are units of measure of Tezos tokens.
+values of type `mav` are units of measure of Mavryk tokens.

   * Integer literals are the same found in mainstream programming languages, for example, `10`, `-6` and `0`, but there is only one